 Something is happening on Survivor.
-Something, I mean, beyond the terrifyingly ginormous statues of Boston Rob and Sandra Diaz-Twine clearly intended to give Island of the Idols contestants like Tommy Sheehan nightmares.
+Something, I mean, beyond the terrifyingly ginormous statues of Boston Rob and Sandra Diaz-Twine clearly intended to give Island of the Idols contestants nightmares.
 And that something is this: Women are no longer winning the game.

 A quick look at the numbers shows that a gender gap has definitely emerged on Survivor.
 And while battles are currently being waged to ensure gender parity in a variety of areas in our society, the disparity on Survivor (which producers like to consider a microcosm of society itself) is only getting larger.
 It didn’t used to always be that way, though.

 In terms of winner distribution, the show’s first 25 seasons could not have been any more even, with 13 men and 12 women taking home the million-dollar prize.
 But then, something changed.
-Ten of the last 13 seasons — including each of the last four — have been won by men.
+Eleven of the last 14 seasons — including each of the last five — have been won by men.
 Here is the list:

 Survivor: Caramoan winner — John Cochran

 Survivor: Blood vs. Water winner — Tyson Apostol

 Survivor: San Juan del Sur winner — Natalie Anderson